Costly signaling theory in evolutionary psychology: Depression

-Due in part to its costs, prevalence, and apparent ability for anyone to develop it, major depression has been hypothesized to often serve as a credible signal need.
+Due in part to its costs, prevalence, and apparent ability for anyone to develop it, major depression has been hypothesized to often serve as a credible signal of need.
 The bargaining model of depression suggests that throughout our evolutionary history individuals would have often faced instances of social adversity (e.g., abuse, the death of an important figure in one's life, or the end of a romantic relationship) in which their fitness prospects depended primarily on responses from others.
 In these situations, providing social support could result in benefits for individuals who gain from cooperating with the depressed individual or otherwise benefit from their success.
 However, the costs involved with providing help and the threat of manipulation require reliable information before sufficient help is likely to be provided.

 As with the other proposed costly signals, depression is proposed to achieve this due to the costs involved making the signal prohibitively costly to fake for those who are not in severe enough need.
 The costs of major depression primarily come through the reduction of interest and investment in one's normal pattern of behavior.
 Although highly costly to those who are not in need, this does not require substantial costs on the part of an honest signaler.
 Instead, instances of severe enough adversity can result in a situation in which there is no difference in one's fitness prospects in being depressed or not, with the costs still being substantial for those not actually in enough need.

 In addition to serving as an honest signal of need, the bargaining model also emphasizes depression's potential role as a bargaining tool.
 This is possible due to the reduction in behavior that often accompanies depression reducing the benefits the depressed individual provides to others.
 For this reason, many instances of depression are predicted to be analogous to a labor strike in that individuals who previously benefited from the depressed individual receive the message that they need to upregulate their support to once again gain from his or her cooperation.